qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Inverted Polygon dialog

-.. tip:: **Switch quickly between styles**

-   Once you created one of the above mentioned styles you can right-click on the layer and choose :menuselection:`Styles --> Add` to save your style.
-Now you can easily switch between styles you created using the :menuselection:`Styles -->` menu again.

 .. index:: Heatmap Renderer

+.. _heatmap:

 Heatmap
 .......

-With the :index:`Heatmap` renderer you can create live dynamic heatmaps for (multi)point layers.
-You can specify the heatmap radius in pixels, mm or map units, choose and edit a color ramp for the heatmap style and use a slider for selecting a trade-off between render speed and quality.
+With the |heatmapSymbol| :guilabel:`Heatmap` renderer you can create live dynamic heatmaps for (multi)point layers.
+You can specify the :index:`heatmap` radius in pixels, mm or map units, choose and edit a color ramp for the heatmap style and use a slider for selecting a trade-off between render speed and quality.
 You can also define a maximum value limit and give a weight to points using a field or an expression.
 When adding or removing a feature